 The concept of targeted marketing is nothing new, but as digital tools become more sophisticated, highly personalised online marketing is fast becoming a necessity to stay competitive.
 Consumers are used to receiving tailored, data-driven offers based on their interests from big brands – whether it’s Netflix’ Because you watched… or Amazon’s Recommended for you.
 But it’s important for all businesses of all sizes to take note and make the most of the digital tools available.
 Marketing automation enables us to personalise our approach to marketing based on needs and preferences, but there are still far too many SMEs who operate a shotgun marketing method.

-We recently announced the launch of LeadGen, our new marketing automation tool.
+We recently announced that we’ve become a SharpSpring partner to provide marketing automation functionality.
 To maximise the benefits of this, we recommend that all clients create multiple customer personas for their websites and a personalised outreach so that they can talk to them directly.
 This makes marketing efforts more cost effective.
 It means we can measure ROI for specific audiences by better understanding the types of customers that respond well to marketing communications, and those that don’t.

 How to create personalised content using personas